-As the demand for sustainable corporate and consumer solutions continues to grow, companies have increased pressure to be more environmentally conscious in their practices, while helping everyone live more sustainably.
+As the demand for sustainable corporate and consumer solutions continues to grow, companies have increased pressure to be more environmentally conscious in their practices.
 But making your residential property green doesn’t have to be daunting.
-Green communities save money by reducing property utility bills and offering a valuable leg-up for attracting the next generation of renters.
+Green communities save money by reducing property utility bills and offering a valuable leg-up for attracting renters.
 It’s just a matter of taking simple, tangible steps toward more-sustainable business practices.

 Reducing the amount of paper used in your community is an easy way to be more sustainable.
 Start early by digitally collecting applications and screening prospects with features like Apply Now.
 Avoid printouts for announcements, payment reminders, and marketing flyers for current tenants.
 Instead, utilize electronic notifications like email, text messaging, and online chats to communicate with staff and residents and reduce paper waste.
 Encourage residents to use online sign ups or create Facebook groups to communicate directly with each other.
 If paper reminders are required, ensure both staff and tenants can access recycling containers to dispose of the documents in an eco-friendly way.